 Wondering how to redirect a URL in WordPress?
 Knowing how to redirect a post in WordPress is a good tool to have.
 Here's a quick video to learn more:

 Why Redirect Pages or URLs?

 There are a number of times when you might need to redirect a post, page, or URL in WordPress.
 That's when a WordPress redirect page comes in useful.

 Maybe you’ve changed the slug for a post or page.
 Maybe you’ve amended your permalink settings.
 Or maybe you’ve written a new post and want to redirect an old post to that.

-In all of these cases, you’ll need to set up a redirect.
+In all of these cases, you’ll need to learn how to redirect a post in WordPress.
 This tells browsers to go to the new URL instead of the old one.

-To set up redirects, you’ll need to install a plugin.
+To set up a WordPress redirect page, you’ll need to install a plugin.
 In this guide, I’m going to show you how to do it with the Redirection plugin.

 Why Not Use Redirects?

 Setting up redirects isn’t ideal.
-It slows things down for the user, because the browser will go to the first URL, get the redirect message, then go to the second URL.
-And there is a risk that you’ll set up the redirect wrong, or simply forget to do it after changing a URL.
-Not only that, but links coming through a redirect aren't worth as much for SEO—Google just doesn't value them as highly.
+It slows things down for the user because the browser will go to the first URL, get the redirect message, and then go to the second URL.
+And there's a risk that you’ll set up the redirect wrong or simply forget to do it after changing a URL.
+Not only that, but links coming through a redirected page aren't worth as much for SEO—Google just doesn't value them as highly.